-Weight
+Weight action

 By default the free mix starts with a 'Weight' action of 100% that is 'Always on'.
+Note: the Source has been set to 'Aileron' for example purposes.

 Important: To configure the Weight of the free mix, tap on the default Weight line, and select Edit to make changes or additions.
 Selecting '+Add a new action' would add a second Weight action instead.